 1943 Steel Pennies

-If you have a 1943 penny that looks like it is made out of copper, here is how you can authenticate it and tell if it is a genuine 1943 copper penny or a fake one.
-First of all, be aware that the 1943 penny was issued in zinc-coated steel because the USA needed copper for the war effort.
+In 1943 all pennies minted by the United States mint were made out of zinc plated steel because the United States needed copper for World War II supplies.
+If your penny has a copper colored appearance, here is how you can authenticate it and tell if it is a genuine 1943 solid copper penny or a fake one.
 Any genuine 1943 copper pennies are extremely rare mint errors.
 Learn more about your silver-colored 1943 Steel Penny.

 Copper Plated 1943 Fakes

 At one time genuine 1943 Steel pennies were copper plated and sold as novelty items at coin shows and flea markets.
 Many of these coins were then spent and ended up in circulation alongside genuine Lincoln cents.
-Over time, people who knew that 1943 Lincoln pennies were supposed to made out of zinc-plated steel would recognize these coins and think that they had found a rare mint error.
+Over time, people would find these copperplated steel pennies and think that they found a rare mint error.

 Altered 1948 Lincoln Cent